Aitslab/BioNLP/carl/README.md

 # Natural Language Processing for CovidQ project

-## Project outline

 This project was created as part of the CovidQ project with the purpose of providing proof of concept and strategy development.
 The main purpouse is developing extraction of symptoms and findings from Swedish clinical charts using a BioBERT model.

-The goal is to train a BioBERT model to extract symptoms and findings from freetext in patient records.
+CovidQ aims to develop of a clinical decision tool to determine potential/not potential cases of COVID-19 at the emergency department triage.
+It's a collaboration between Region Skåne, Halland, KI and Lund University.

 *The project is done as part of semester five of the medical program at the University of Lund*

+## Project Stucture

+Lates version of the protocol can be found here [source](https://github.com/Aitslab/BioNLP/blob/master/carl/docs/protocol.md)

+### Swedish bioNLP
+**Aim**: Create a small test sample to determine the feasibility of NLP and data extraction.
+Test and devlop annotation strategies and application using the software INCEpTION.
+### OpenChartSE

+Spawned as an idea during project development to create free text data that can be shared and used for future NLP work in Sweden, work to create fake medical charts from the ED is ongoing and found here: [OpenChartSE](https://github.com/tracits/OpenChartSE)

-## This repository contains:
+## Timeline

+Preliminary project is planned to be presented in early june of 2021 as for a "pseduo"bachelor degree in medicine.
+The overarching project will go on and this repo might be utilised more.

+### Data

-### data/testcorpus
+### testcorpus

+*Will be moved to openchartSE*

 Fabricated charts of typical patients that receive care in the emergency room for testing and development of NLP algorithms.
 ### Annotationstrategy

-### DictionariesNatural Language Processing for CovidQ project

-### onlineform
+Developed guidlines for entity symptom annotation in clinical texts

+Devloped on the base of
 ### INCEpTION

-Documentation and configuration for the usage of the annotation software INCEpTION with the purpouse of NER-annotation of clinical charts
+Documentation and configuration for the usage of the annotation software INCEpTION with the purpouse of NER-annotation of clinical texts

 * [INCEpTION_project_guide:](INCEpTION_project_guide) Documentation on security, backup and continuity plan and best practices.